AIHubCentral/docs/assets/Essentials/Voice Models.md

 - Models uploaded in **AI Hub** get automatically stored here too.
 - Users can read/share feedback about the models through comments & likes.
 ***

+!!!danger
+# Goodbye to Weights

+After much reflection, we’ve made the difficult decision to shut down Weights, Voyages, and our family of apps on **March 31st, 2026**.

+# What to Know

+**Before March 31st, 2026:**
+- Download any content, models, or creations you want to keep
+- Request a full data export from your account settings
+- Active subscriptions will be canceled automatically
+- Credits can be used until the shutdown date

+**After March 31st, 2026:**
+- The website, apps, and all services will be permanently offline
+- Content and accounts will no longer be accessible
+- Support for Weights, Voyages, and other products will end

+#  Replay

+[Replay](https://www.weights.com/replay) is not affected by this shutdown.
+It will remain available and usable, though no new updates will be released. **NOTE:** Since Replay needs to download required files, it might not work if you didn't set it up before the shutdown.

+# ❤️ Thank You

+Thank you for being part of the Weights community.
+We’ve loved seeing what you built and how you pushed the boundaries of AI creativity.
+This platform wouldn’t have existed without you.

+# ❓ Questions
+If you need help with exports, subscriptions, or anything else, contact us at support@weights.com or here on the Discord server.
+We'll be here until the end.

+!!!
+***

 ###### ‎
 #### 1. Log in
 - Access the website <u>[here</u>](https://weights.com/models) & login by clicking the icon on the top right corner.